 Dr. Chodik explains that acne itself increases the risk of inflammatory eye diseases.
 His studies showed that in patients who took medication to treat acne, the risk of developing an inflammatory eye disease increased twofold.

-Very often drugs for the treatment of acne have a side effect manifested in increased dryness of the skin and mucous membranes and naturally affect the lubrication of the eyelids and sebaceous glands along the edges of the eyelids.
+Very often drugs for the treatment of acne have a side effect manifested in increased dryness of the skin and mucous membranes and naturally affect the lubrication of the eyelids and sebaceous glands at the edges of the eyelids.